Shaoxing wine: Usage

 Better quality Shaoxing wine can be drunk as a beverage and in place of rice at the beginning of a meal.
 This type of Shaoxing wine is generally of higher quality and is more expensive than the cooking grades seen in the supermarkets, which contain added salt.
 When at home, some families will drink their wine out of rice bowls, which is also the serving style at Xian Heng Inn.
 If not served at a meal, Shaoxing wine can also accompany peanuts or other common snacks.

 Nǚ Ér Hong (女兒紅 (daughter's red (wine))) is a tradition in Shaoxing when a girl is born into the family.
 A jar of wine is brewed and stored underground on the day of the daughter's birth, and dug out and opened for consumption on her wedding day as celebration.

 Huang jiu (黄酒 (huáng jiǔ, Yellow Alcohol)), as it is known locally, is also well known for its use in meat dishes, in addition to being an ingredient in many dishes of Chinese cuisine.
-It is a key ingredient of Mao Zedong's favourite dish of braised pork belly with scallion greens – what he called his "brain food" that helped him defeat his enemies.
-The following is a sample list of other common Shaoxing wine-marinated dishes.
-It is not limited to the following:
+It is a key ingredient of Mao Zedong's favourite dish red braised pork belly, sometimes considered his "brain food" that helped him defeat his enemies.
+The following is an incomplete list of other common Shaoxing wine-marinated dishes: